Doutzen Kroes Goes Fully Nude To ‘Pluck The Day’ And Instagram Can’t Deal

 When it comes to turning heads, Doutzen Kroes’ Instagram account certainly does the job.

-On Wednesday, August 28, the former Victoria’s Secret Angel captivated the attention of her 6.1 million followers on the social media platform with a set of two new photos that was sure to stop them in their tracks.
+On Wednesday, August 28, the former Victoria’s Secret Angel captivated the attention of her 6.1 million followers on the social media platform with a set of two new photos that were sure to stop them in their tracks.
 In the Instagram post, the 34-year-old stunner exemplified how to “pluk de dag,” a common phrase in Holland that translates in English to “pluck the day.”
 The demonstration, however, was not what got her Instagram following going, but rather the seriously NSFW display she put on as she did it.
 While the babe’s feed is full of seriously skin-baring snaps, the new duo of photos saw Doutzen going completely nude as she picked from a large fruit tree, sending temperatures soaring on the social media platform.

 The Dutch bombshell’s new upload kicked off with a sultry black-and-white shot of her standing in front of the large fruit tree and exposing nearly everything as she reached up high to grab a piece of fruit from one of its branches.
 The model’s bare booty quickly took center stage in the sultry shot, while her endlessly long, toned legs were easily the second thing to likely get noticed.
-She expertly positioned her other arm to hide her bare chest, though a small glimpse of cleavage still peaked out, and she turned her head over her shoulder to show off her makeup free face and stunning beauty.
+She expertly positioned her other arm to hide her bare chest, though a small glimpse of cleavage still peaked out, and she turned her head over her shoulder to show off her makeup-free face and stunning beauty.

 A swipe to the second photo of the upload saw Doutzen continuing to “pluck the day,” though this time the moment revealed the vibrant colors of the scene around here.
 The bombshell now stood on her toes to reach a high piece of fruit, accentuating her leg muscles and booty.
 The addition of color also provided a better look at the babe’s trim waist and slender frame, as well as her deep tan that she’s achieved over the summer, possibly through even more days of nude fruit picking.